John Brand (antiquarian): Life

+Born in Washington, County Durham, he was educated at the Royal Grammar School in Newcastle upon Tyne.
+He was initially apprenticed as a cordwainer, and later was ordained, holding in succession the curacies of Bolam, Northumberland, of St Andrew's, Newcastle, and of Cramlington.
+But with assistance from friends he entered Lincoln College, Oxford at the age of 28 and obtained a degree in 1775.

 Brand was appointed Secretary to the Society of Antiquaries of London in 1784 and was annually re-elected until his death.

 He was buried in the nearby churchyard of St Mary-at-Hill.
 When this churchyard was cleared, his remains were moved to West Norwood Cemetery within the enclosure that the church acquired there in 1847.